immannan/elasticsearch/md/Lab_2.md

 REST API overview
 -----------------------------------

-We just looked at how to perform basic CRUD operations.
-Elasticsearch supports a wide variety of operation types.
-Some operations deal with documents, that is, creating, reading, updating, deleting, and more.
-Some operations provide search and aggregations, while other operations are for providing cluster-related operations, such as monitoring health.
-Broadly, the APIs that deal with Elasticsearch are categorized into the following types of APIs:

--   Document APIs
--   Search APIs
--   Aggregation APIs
--   Indexes APIs
--   Cluster APIs
--   cat APIs

 In the following section, we will cover the common API conventions that are applicable to all REST APIs.